jyje/portfolio/index.md

 <!-- Top -->
 <div>
-    If you are busy, my résumé and cv are available here:
+    If you're looking for my résumé and cv, here you are:
     <div>
         <a href="/about/resume/" class="btn btn-sm btn-primary mt1">
             <small class="icon-file-pdf"></small>